 - Avoid rubbing or direct scrubbing.

-- Pat dry with a clean towel.
+- Pat dry with a clean towel or gauze.

 How to Care for the Bandage

-After bathing, pat the incision dry with a clean towel or gauze; don’t scrub, because friction can irritate tissue and slow healing.
+After bathing, pat the incision dry with a clean towel or gauze.
+Don’t scrub, because friction can irritate tissue and slow healing.

 How to Relieve Circumcision Pain